jim-easterbrook/pywws/src/doc/guides/language.rst

 The ``Babel`` package is used to compile program strings::

-   python setup.py compile_catalog --locale fr
+   python -B setup.py compile_catalog --locale fr

 (Replace ``fr`` with the code for the language you are testing.)